Irritable bowel syndrome: Genetics

+Lifestyle

+A lack of physical activity is associated with an increased prevalence of IBS.

+IBS is more prevalent in obese patients.

 Mechanism

-Genetic, environmental, and psychological factors seem to be important in the development of IBS.
-Studies have shown that IBS has a genetic component even though there is a predominant influence of environmental factors.
+Genetic, psychological, and especially environmental factors all seem to be important in the development of IBS.

-Dysregulated brain-gut axis, abnormal serotonin/5-hydroxytryptamine (5-HT) metabolism, and high density of mucosal nerve fibers or neurites in the intestines have been implicated in the mechanisms of IBS.
+Dysregulated brain-gut axis, abnormal serotonin/5-hydroxytryptamine (5-HT) metabolism, and high density of mucosal nerve fibers in the intestines have been implicated in the mechanisms of IBS.
 A number of 5-HT receptor subtypes were involved in the IBS symptoms, including 5-HT3, 5-HT4, and 5-HT7 receptors.
 High levels of 5-HT7 receptor-expressing mucosal nerve fibers were observed in the colon of IBS patients.
-A role of 5-HT7 receptor in intestinal hyperalgesia was demonstrated in mouse models with visceral hypersensitivity, of which a novel 5-HT7 receptor antagonist administered perorally reduced intestinal pain levels.
+A role of 5-HT7 receptor in intestinal hyperalgesia was demonstrated in mouse models with visceral hypersensitivity, of which a novel 5-HT7 receptor antagonist administered by mouth reduced intestinal pain levels.

-There is evidence that abnormalities occur in the gut flora of individuals who have IBS, such as reduced diversity, a decrease in bacteria belonging to the phylum Bacteroidota, and an increase in those belonging to the phylum Bacillota.
-The changes in gut flora are most profound in individuals who have diarrhoea predominant IBS.
+Abnormalities occur in the gut flora of individuals who have IBS, such as reduced diversity, a decrease in bacteria belonging to the phylum Bacteroidota, and an increase in those belonging to the phylum Bacillota.
+The changes in gut flora are most profound in individuals who have diarrhoea-predominant IBS.
 Antibodies against common components (namely flagellin) of the commensal gut flora are a common occurrence in IBS affected individuals.

 Chronic low-grade inflammation commonly occurs in IBS affected individuals with abnormalities found including increased enterochromaffin cells, intraepithelial lymphocytes, and mast cells resulting in chronic immune-mediated inflammation of the gut mucosa.
 IBS has been reported in greater quantities in multigenerational families with IBS than in the regular population.
 It is believed that psychological stress can induce increased inflammation and thereby cause IBS to develop in predisposed individuals.

 Diagnosis

 No specific laboratory or imaging tests can diagnose irritable bowel syndrome.
 Diagnosis should be based on symptoms, the exclusion of worrisome features, and the performance of specific investigations to rule out organic diseases that may present similar symptoms.

 The recommendations for physicians are to minimize the use of medical investigations.
-Rome criteria (see below) are usually used.
+The Rome criteria are typically used for diagnosis.
 They allow the diagnosis to be based only on symptoms, but no criteria based solely on symptoms is sufficiently accurate to diagnose IBS.
 Worrisome features include onset at greater than 50 years of age, weight loss, blood in the stool, iron-deficiency anemia, or a family history of colon cancer, celiac disease, or inflammatory bowel disease.
 The criteria for selecting tests and investigations also depends on the level of available medical resources.